CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/07-protocols/02-acme/25-ansible-acme.md

 key_secret: "base64 data of secret"
 ```

-The file  `vars/czertainly.private` get loaded at very beginning of the playbook.
-Following Ansible code is responsible for publishing DNS challenge:
+The file  `vars/czertainly.private` gets loaded at the playbook's beginning.
+The Following Ansible code is responsible for publishing the DNS challenge:

 ```yaml
       community.general.nsupdate: